Skip to main content

 adduser holistics_sftp

 • Create a new directory.
 Later, we will make sure the SFTP user can only access this directory by configuring ChrootDirectory.
-It needs to be owned by user root in order for the ChrootDirectory configuration to work
+It needs to be owned by the user root for the ChrootDirectory configuration to work

 mkdir -p /holistics